The Case for Women case writing competition

 Can the case study be about a woman facing a specific business dilemma that’s not directly related to gender?

-The paper doesn't need to focus on a dilemma related to gender, it can be any business dilemma.
-However, the teaching note should include a discussion around gender issues in the case.
+The case doesn't need to focus on a dilemma related to gender, it can be any business dilemma.
+You can choose to include a section discussing gender issues in the teaching note if you wish.

 Can the female protagonist be part of a family business?

-Ideally, the cases should not focus on the 4F industries "food, fashion, family, and furniture", as this is where we typically see more female protagonists, but this is not a requirement.
+Yes, this is fine.
+As above, though, the ideal case should not be focused on one of the 4F industries "food, fashion, family, and furniture", as this is where we typically see more female protagonists.

 Can I see a sample case?